Extended Riemannian Geometry I: Local Double Field Theory: N Q -manifolds

 Inversely, consider an integral 3-form $H\in H^3_{\rm dR}(M)$ representing the Dixmier-Douady of a bundle gerbe.
 For simplicity, we restrict ourselves to an ordinary cover $\frU=(U_i)$.
 By the Poincar\'e lemma, there are potential 2-forms $B_i$ on local patches $U_i$ with $H|_{U_i}=\dd B_i$.
 These are glued together by gauge transformations on overlaps $U_i\cap U_j$ parameterized by 1-forms $\Lambda_{ij}$ according to $B_i-B_j=\dd \Lambda_{ij}$, which in turn give rise to functions $f_{ijk}$ with $\dd f_{ijk}=\Lambda_{ij}-\Lambda_{ik}+\Lambda_{jk}$.
 The $f_{ijk}$ form the \v Cech cocycle describing the bundle gerbe multiplication $\mu_{ijk}=\de^{\di f_{ijk}}$, analogously to transition functions of a principal $\sU(1)$-bundle.

 There are now two obvious local symmetries of a $\sU(1)$-bundle gerbe: the gauge symmetry of the 2-form $B$ as well as diffeomorphisms acting on the base space $M$.
 At infinitesimal level, these are captured by a 1-form and a vector field.
-Since a gerbe is a categorified space, these infinitesimal symmetries do not form an ordinary Lie algebra but rather a Lie 2-algebra, and this Lie 2-algebra is precisely the Lie 2-algebra \eqref{eq:ass_Courant_algebra} constructed from the twisted Hamiltonian $\CQ_{S,T}$.
+Since a gerbe is a categorified principal bundle with categorified structure group, these infinitesimal symmetries do not form an ordinary Lie algebra but rather a Lie 2-algebra, and this Lie 2-algebra is precisely the Lie 2-algebra \eqref{eq:ass_Courant_algebra} constructed from the twisted Hamiltonian $\CQ_{S,T}$.
 Note that it is {\em not} a semidirect product of $L_\infty$-algebras, because if we write